 Masters in Political Campaign Management: An M.P.M is geared to train students in various aspects of campaign management, including political marketing, polling, fund-raising, advertising and the media.
 There are only a few such programs in the country, including The Graduate School of Political Management at George Washington University in Washington D.C. and programs at New York University in New York City and the Bliss Institute at the University of Akron, which has a Masters in Applied Politics.

 For those interested in pursuing careers in research and college teaching, a doctorate is considered a requirement.
 A PhD provides students with a high level of expertise in the discipline and the specialized analytical skills that are needed to engage in original research and scholarship in the field.
 Requirements, length of study and course sequences vary depending on the specific program of study.
-The American Political Science Association provides information on “Earning a PhD in Political Science” on its website at www.apsanet.org/opps/grad/.
+The American Political Science Association provides information on earning a PhD in political science.